gupi1234/uber-app/Backend/README.md

 ---

-# Captain Registration API Documentation
+# Captain API Documentation

+---

+## Captain Registration

-## Endpoint
+### Endpoint

 `POST /captain/register`

-## Description
+### Description

-This endpoint allows a new captain to register by providing their full name, email, password, and vehicle details.
-On successful registration, the endpoint returns a JWT token and the created captain object.
+Register a new captain by providing full name, email, password, and vehicle details.
+Returns a JWT token and the created captain object.

----

-## Request Body
+### Request Body

-Send a JSON object with the following structure:

 ```json
 {